scala/docs.scala-lang/overviews/parallel-collections/performance.md

     MapSeq$    39    9    9    9    8    9    9    9    9    9

-For this collection and this operation it makes sense to go parallel when there are below `15000` elements (in general, it is feasible to parallelize hashmaps and hashsets with fewer elements than would be required for arrays or vectors).
+For this collection and this operation it makes sense to go parallel when there are above `15000` elements (in general, it is feasible to parallelize hashmaps and hashsets with fewer elements than would be required for arrays or vectors).